1.1 What these terms cover. These are the terms and conditions on which we supply products and services.

 10.3 Value Added Tax (VAT).
 The price of the product on the website does not include VAT, which will be added to the sum to be paid.
 However If you are a business in the European Union, and provide your VAT number to us when making your order, then no VAT is payable.

 10.4 Delivery costs and duties.
 Unless you are entitled to and have chosen the ‘FREE DELIVERY’ option when placing your order, we will charge the cost of delivering the product to you in addition to the price.
-Delivery costs are stated on the quotation, and are based on the dimensions and weight of the product and destination country.
+Delivery costs are stated on the quotation and are based on the dimensions and weight of the product and destination country.
 Any import/export duties levied by customs authorities outside the UK must be paid by you.
+All quotes given specifically exclude Shipping insurance as standard.
+You will be asked, ahead of the shipment of your order/item(s), if you would like to be quoted for shipping insurance which will cover you for any loss or damage to your item(s) whilst in transit.
+Should you decline this, you will assume liability for the full cost of any losses incurred.

 GUARANTEE AND WARRANTY